-5. A jelly reproduces by making clones of itself so it technically never dies.
+5. A jelly reproduces by making clones of itself (exact copies of itself) so it technically never dies.

 6. There are 2 main stages to a jelly’s life cycle, the sessile (stuck to a surface) polyp, and the free-swimming medusa (what you think of as a jelly).